 There are two types of taxis available in London; traditional Black cabs (also known as taxis), or private hire vehicles which are often referred to as minicabs.

-Black cabs are familiar sight in London, and although they’re not super-cheap a cab-ride in London is a treat.
+Black cabs are familiar sight in London, and although they’re not super-cheap a taxi ride in London is a treat.
 Drivers train for two to four years before getting a license.
 Try picking their brains; they know a lot about London and most are more than happy to share their knowledge.

 Taxis or Black cabs

-The traditional London taxi or Black Cab (although they now come in a variety of colours) is the most expensive way of getting around town, but they’re affordable for the odd journey if more than three people travel together.
-They’re even cheaper if you’re in a group of five — the most they can legally carry.
+The traditional London taxi or Black Cab (although they now come in a variety of colours) is the most expensive way of getting around town, but they’re affordable for the odd journey if more than 3 people travel together.
+They’re even cheaper if you’re in a group of 5 — the most they can legally carry.

 See Transport for London’s (TfL) guide to Taxi fares for more detailed information.